 Last month, the National Association for College Admission Counseling (NACAC) voted to remove three provisions from their Code of Ethics and Professional Practices.
-These changes will now allow schools to offer early-decisions applicants special offers like priority housing and advanced course registration.
+These changes will now allow schools to offer early-decisions applicants special considerations like priority housing and advanced course registration.
 Schools are also now allowed to “poach” students already committed to other institutions.
 And, finally, the May 1st National Candidates’ Reply deadline will no longer mark the end of the admissions process, as schools can continue to recruit into the summer.
 Together, these changes threaten to drastically alter the college recruitment landscape, and it’s unclear whether those changes will be positive or even who the beneficiaries might be.

 NACAC’s move to strike these provisions was motivated by a two-year inquiry by the Department of Justice into antitrust claims.
-The prohibition on universities offering incentives to early-decision students and wooing already-committed recruits has been deemed anti-competitive and a restraint of trade.
+The prohibition on universities offering incentives to early-decision students and wooing already-committed recruits was deemed anti-competitive and a restraint of trade.
 NACAC was given a straightforward ultimatum: strike the provisions or engage in a legal battle whose only likely outcome would be being dissolved by court order.

 As Jim Jump suggests, the DOJ appears to see NACAC as a “cartel” — coordinating behavior, fixing prices, and cooperating so as to insulate themselves from risk.
 From the DOJ’s point of view, NACAC is merely acting in the best interests of institutions, and prevents students from getting the best economic deal possible on their education.
 By prohibiting certain kinds of recruiting and incentives, NACAC limits competition between institutions for the industry’s gain and students’ loss.